stevematos/RetoCornerShop/README.md

 It is a Bot Protection Page with captcha v2.

 For resolving, follow with the following steps:
-1. Enter any link that says Redirecting (307), for example: `https://www.walmart.ca/blocked?url=L2VuL2lwL2FwcGxlLW1jaW50b3NoLXlvdXItZnJlc2gtbWFya2V0LzYwMDAxOTczNDM1NDI=&uuid=9be49990-5f04-11eb-aafd-23912374fcaf&vid=&g=a'`
+1. Enter any link that says Crawled (200) and and in the link is the word blocked, for example: `https://www.walmart.ca/blocked?url=L2VuL2lwL2FwcGxlLW1jaW50b3NoLXlvdXItZnJlc2gtbWFya2V0LzYwMDAxOTczNDM1NDI=&uuid=9be49990-5f04-11eb-aafd-23912374fcaf&vid=&g=a'`
 2. You will get a page similar to this:
 ![page_bot_protection](images/page_bot_protection.png)